top of page

 Arts Backpack

-We're working with national campaign groups to design a new policy solution that could see every school aged child access high quality creative and cultural activities.
+We worked with national campaign groups to design a new policy solution that could see every school aged child access high quality creative and cultural activities.

 The Arts Backpack is both a physical and digital backpack that children will be able to take with them through their schooling years and beyond.